Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Discussion

-Second, computing standard errors (SEs) and handling missing data with I-WAVE were not discussed.
-Approximate SEs may be obtained by evaluating the observed information matrix at the parameter estimates obtained by maximizing the IW-ELBO, then inverting this matrix block-wise \citep{Hui2017}.
-As noted by \citet{UrbanBauer2021}, SEs will likely be small for the large-scale applications considered here.
-Procedures for handling missing-at-random data \citep{Mattei2019} as well as missing-not-at-random data \citep{Ipsen2020} have been developed for general amortized importance-weighted VI and can be straightforwardly utilized for I-WAVE.
+First, computing standard errors (SEs) and handling missing data with I-WAVE were not discussed.
+Approximate SEs may be obtained by evaluating the observed information matrix at the parameter estimates obtained by maximizing the IW-ELBO, then inverting this matrix block-wise \parencite{Hui2017}.
+As noted by \textcite{UrbanBauer2021}, SEs will likely be small for the large-scale applications considered here.
+Procedures for handling missing-at-random data \parencite{MatteiMIWAE2019} as well as missing-not-at-random data \parencite{Ipsen2021} have been developed for general amortized importance-weighted VI and can be straightforwardly utilized for I-WAVE.

-Third, using approximate C2STs to assess person and piece-wise fit may be more thoroughly investigated.
-In terms of person fit, the approach suggested in Sect.~\ref{section:3.1} remains to be investigated via simulation studies.
-In terms of piece-wise fit, the permutation importance measures applied here have shortcomings including (1) unknown sampling distributions and (2) degraded performance when predictors are highly correlated \citep[e.g.,][]{Hooker2019}.
-For (1), future work may explore whether accurate $p$-values and confidence intervals for estimated PIs can be obtained via parametric approximations \citep{Altmann2010} or bootstrap resampling.
-For (2), it would likely be fruitful to explore alternative approaches based on Shapley additive explanations \citep[SHAP;][]{Lundberg2017}.
-SHAP is a game theoretic method for explaining fitted classifiers' predictions and has several extensions that help prevent its performance from degrading in the presence of multicollinearity \citep{Aas2021, Basu2020, Sellereite2020}.
-We note, however, that SHAP is less computationally efficient than PI, potentially hampering its application to very large-scale data.
+Second, using approximate C2STs to assess person and piece-wise fit may be more thoroughly investigated.
+In terms of person fit, the approach suggested in Sect. \ref{ExactC2STs} remains to be investigated via simulation studies.
+In terms of piece-wise fit, the permutation importance measures applied here have shortcomings including (1) unknown sampling distributions and (2) degraded performance when predictors are highly correlated \parencite[e.g.,][]{Hooker2019}.
+For (1), future work may explore whether accurate $p$-values and confidence intervals for estimated PIs can be obtained via parametric approximations \parencite{Altmann2010} or bootstrap resampling.
+For (2), it could be fruitful to explore alternative approaches based on Shapley additive explanations \parencite[SHAP;][]{Lundberg2017}, a game theoretic method for explaining fitted classifiers' predictions with variants that perform well in the presence of multicollinearity \parencite{Aas2021, Basu2020, Sellereite2020}.